 Since August 1, 2003 all commercial vessels greater than 8 metres in length are required to carry a Class D VHF Digital Selective Calling (DSC) radio.
 A registered DSC VHF radio has the capability to alert other DSC equipped vessels in your immediate area and MCTS that your vessel is in distress.
 Masters should be aware that they should register their DSC radios with Industry Canada to obtain a Marine Mobile Services Identity (MMSI) number or the automatic distress calling feature of the radio may not work.
-For further information see the Coast Guard website at: http://www.ccg-gcc.gc.ca/eng/CCG/Home or go directly to the Industry Canada web page: http://www.ccg-gcc.gc.ca/eic/site/smt-gst.nsf/eng/sf01032.html here: TC DSC Safety Bulletin.
+For further information see the Coast Guard website at: Canadian Coast Guard or go directly to the Industry Canada web page:

+www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf01032.html

+A DSC radio that is connected to a GPS unit will also automatically include your vessel's current position in the distress message.
+More detailed information on DSC can be found here: TC DSC Safety Bulletin.
 Questions regarding Coast Guard DSC capabilities can be obtained by contacting your local MCTS centre (Prince Rupert MCTS (250)627-3070 or Victoria MCTS (250)363-6333).

-A DSC radio that is connected to a GPS unit will also automatically include your vessel's current position in the distress message.
-More detailed information on DSC can be found